angular/angular-cli/packages/webpack/README.md

 * `mainPath`.
 Optional if `entryModule` is specified.
 The `main.ts` file containing the bootstrap code.
 The plugin will use AST to determine the `entryModule`.
 * `genDir`.
 Optional.
 The output directory of the offline compiler.
 The files created by the offline compiler will be in a virtual file system, but the import paths might change.
 This can also be specified in `angularCompilerOptions`, and by default will be the same as `basePath`.
 * `typeChecking`.
 Optional, defaults to true.
 Enable type checking through your application.
 This will slow down compilation, but show syntactic and semantic errors in webpack.

+## Features
+The benefits and ability of using [`@ngtools/webpack`](https://www.npmjs.com/~ngtools) standalone from the Angular CLI as presented in [Stephen Fluin's Angular CLI talk](https://youtu.be/uBRK6cTr4Vk?t=6m45s) at Angular Connect 2016:

+* Compiles SCSS/LESS
+* TypeScript transpilation
+* Bundles JavaScript, CSS
+* Asset optimiation
+* Virtual filesystem for assets
+ * For serving local assets and compile versions.
+* Live-reload via websockets
+* Code splitting
+ * Recognizing the use of `loadChildren` in the router, and bundling those modules separately so that any dependencies of those modules are not going to be loaded as part of your main bundle.
+These separate bundles will be pulled out of the critical path of your application, making your total application bundle much smaller and loading it much more performant.